open-coding/PSColorizedLogOutput/README.md

+# PSColorizedLogOutput
-# PSColorizedLogOutput - a PowerShell module for colorized log output
+## A PowerShell module for colorized log output

 This PowerShell module provides the cmdlet `Write-HostWithColorizedLogLevels` that colorizes e.g. the output of a logfile according the several loglevels.
 It can easily be combined with [PSGetWebContent](https://github.com/open-coding/PSGetWebContent).
 It reads a string and writes it to host with the color of the detected LogLevel as the foreground color.
 All the `AlternativeNames` of a `LogLevel` will be used to analyse a line.